WICG/historical-paymentrequest/explainer.md

 > ZK: How hard should we push to standardize something on desktop?
 Should we standardize that user-agents on desktops should support iFrames and postMessage?
 Or do we leave it up to the user-agents themselves to decide?
 I'm afraid if we leave it purely up to User-Agents, we are at risk for telling payment instruments that they have to write three different extensions for three different browsers.
 Thoughts?

+> RB: It seems Ballista is well suited to that.

 ### Nomenclature

 "Payment instrument" can be a loaded term, and the line between instrument and scheme, particulary in this document, is a blurry one.
 For the sake of simplicity, I have referred to any thing the user selects and uses to pay for something as a 'payment instrument'.